leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

 </table>

 ## Discussion

-Overall, the closed models took the cake.
-The newly-released phind:70b impressed me in particular &ndash; although it's not clear how much of the performance is their own model and how much is from integration with GPT-4, which I believe is what they've worked on in the past.

 The open models were a mixed bag.
 They don't seem mature enough for serious use, but will be OK for some specific tasks, depending on your situation.
 It's worth noting that I put no extra effort into configuring these models, just firing them up in Ollama as-is &ndash; it may be possible to get better performance out of them with a more careful approach.